NTHU-SCOPELAB/cr-virtualization/docs/src/live_migration/setup-environment/qemu.md

 ```
 - After changing the password to the one you know, use any VNC viewer (e.g. : RealVNC, vncviewer) connect to (Your host IP):5901 (e.g. : 192.168.7.102:5901 or 127.0.0.1:5901), and complete the installation process.
 - After Ubuntu installation is complete, remove the `-boot d -cdrom <your_img_file_path>.iso` part from the above command and run `guest1` again.
+- If you want to reach internet or other device on this guest instance, you may want to manually configure your IP under the same subnet. (e.g. `192.168.50.2`, subnet mask: `255.255.255.0`, gateway: `192.168.50.1`)

 ### 3. Repeat the same steps for `guest2`
 ```bash